apcalpe/Lab_Report_3/Lab Report.md

 ```

+The grep -n command prints the line and the line number that matches the keyword passe din the command line.
+This command is useful because the line number being part of the output makes it easy to find the line where the word is, making it more efficient and fast when looking for a particular line.

 I found this command in the website [geeksforgeeks.org](https://www.geeksforgeeks.org/grep-command-in-unixlinux/#) when I searched up in google "grep command-line options" and this website came up with a list of different grep commands.